k8gb-io/k8gb/GOVERNANCE.md

 ## Contributors

 Anyone can contribute to the k8gb project.
 More about contribution rules and technical aspects can be found in the [CONTRIBUTING](CONTRIBUTING.md) documentation.
+A great way to contribute is to attend the community meetings.
+Community meetings take place every other Wednesday from 13:00 CET to 13:30 CET [calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/k8gb?view=month).
+You can join the [Zoom Meeting](https://zoom-lfx.platform.linuxfoundation.org/meeting/92572060749?password=645f8346-1952-44fa-bd9b-45208260fc10).

 ## Maintainers